BOTOX® Injections for Urinary Incontinence

 - Your bladder is numbed with a local anesthetic.

-- A thin scope (cystoscope) is inserted through the urethra into your bladder.
+- A cystoscope (a small camera placed into the bladder) is inserted through the urethra into your bladder.

-- Using the scope, your doctor injects small amounts of BOTOX® into multiple areas of your bladder muscle.
+- Using the scope, I inject small amounts of BOTOX® into multiple areas of the bladder muscle.

 - The entire procedure typically takes about 30 minutes.